piratar/backup-scripts/README.md

 # Privacy preserving backup scripts

 The Icelandic pirate party runs two privacy sensitive web-apps; wasa2il (policies and elections) and icepirate (the membership roster).
 Both of these apps contain sensitive data in their databases which we have an obligation to protect and prevent from leakage.

 In particular, icepirate contains PII about members of the Icelandic Pirate Party and its affiliates, while wasa2il contains user-identifiable ballots while elections are in process and have not been finalized.

+As all this data is very important, we need good automated backups.

+However, we don't want the backups to unduly weaken peoples' privacy or reduce the anonymity of elections.
+These scripts therefor implement a backup policy where the local admin only has access to the latest 24 hours worth of backups, but a "write only" historic copy is encrypted stored offsite.

 ## Backup goals